Monday, August 27, 2007

 Since we now support IDNA throughout Webmaster Tools, all you need to do is type in the name of your site, and we will add it correctly.
 Here is what it looks like if you attempt to add http://北京大学.cn/ to your account:

-If you are one of the webmasters who discovered the workaround previously (i.e., you have had sites listed in your account that look like http://xn--1lq90ic7fzpc.cn/), those sites will now automatically display correctly.
+If you are one of the webmasters who discovered the workaround previously (that is, you have had sites listed in your account that look like http://xn--1lq90ic7fzpc.cn/), those sites will now automatically display correctly.

-We'd love to hear your questions and feedback on this new feature; you can write a comment below or post in the Google Webmaster Tools section of our Webmaster Help Group.
+We'd love to hear your questions and feedback on this new feature; you can post in the Google Webmaster Tools section of our Webmaster Help Group.
 We'd also appreciate suggestions for other ways we can improve our international support.